 I am a Londoner living in Boston.
-While I have been here for 20 years, and recently became a U.S. citizen, (putting an end to years of taxation without representation!), I still bring an outsider's eye to American life.
+While I’ve been here for 20 years, I still bring an outsider's eye to American life.

 I try to create works that are thought provoking.
 The themes I explore are often – though not always – inspired by cultural currents.

-My work has included monotypes with subjects drawn from the gray clouds that have darkened the sky over the past four years.
-These have included a range of topical and historical themes, including Narcissus, Nike (the Greek goddess of Victory), the cultural nexus between Russia and America (the lure of empire and the embrace and fear of difference), and the cruelty of the intentional separation of families crossing the southern U.S. border.
-Other pieces explore the beauty and ephemera of movement, from the effortless play and dance of leaves, to the lithe elegance and gestural grace of ballet.
+My work includes monotype series with subjects drawn from a range of topical and historical themes, including Narcissus, Nike (the Greek goddess of Victory), Empire (a cultural nexus between Russia and America), and Border Lines, which reflects on the cruelty of the intentional separation of families crossing the southern U.S. border.
+My Dance & Movement series explores the beauty and ephemera of movement, from the effortless play and dance of leaves, to the lithe elegance and gestural grace of ballet.

-Some of my work over the past year or so examines the intricate, fragile glory of butterflies, creatures threatened by climate change, which are plain in youth, beautiful in old age, and fly carefree across every man-made border.
-Another recent print series reflects my concerns about the fires - both in nature and society - that threaten our future. exploring how climate change both underlies and amplifies the uncertainty and distress we feel about the present and the opportunity we have to change things for the better.
+My Breathing Fire series reflects my concerns about fires - both in nature and society - that threaten our future, exploring how climate change underlies and amplifies the uncertainty and distress we feel about the present, despite the opportunity we have to change things for the better.